-The AMOC recovered recovers from the weak state to the vigorous state in all experiments after the cessation of freshwater hosing (Fig. 3), although the recovery time differed differs among the experiments.
-In MIS5aH, the AMOC started starts to recover abruptly 200 years after the cessation of hosing.
-In MIS3H, the AMOC first increased to increases by 4.5 Sv over the first 80 years and then intensified intensifies abruptly to the vigorous mode of by 7.1 Sv in 70 years (the recovery speed nearly doubled compared with the first 80 years).
+The AMOC recovered from the weak state to the vigorous state in all experiments after the cessation of freshwater hosing

+(Fig. 3), although the recovery time differed among the experiments.
+In MIS5aH, the AMOC started to recover abruptly 200 years after the cessation of hosing.
+In MIS3H, the AMOC first increased to 4.5 Sv over the first 80 years and then intensified abruptly to the vigorous mode of 7.1 Sv in 70 years (the recovery speed nearly doubled compared with the first 80 years).
 The recovery time was slightly shorter in MIS3H compared with MIS5aH, which is consistent with the ice core data showing slightly shorter durations of stadials during MIS3 compared with MIS5a-d (Buizert and Schmittner 2015).
-In contrast, the recovery time was much longer in MIS3-5aiceH; it tooktakes approximately 600 years to start the drastic recovery.
-Before that, the AMOC recovered recovers gradually by 3 Sv over the first 560 years.
-Around model year 1065, the AMOC was abruptly enhanced and its strength reached reaches 10 Sv.
-The strength of the AMOC once decreased decreases to 7 Sv, although 100 years after the first abrupt strengthening, the AMOC started starts to recover abruptly to the interstadial state.
+In contrast, the recovery time was much longer in MIS3-5aiceH; it took approximately 600 years to start the drastic recovery.
+Before that, the AMOC recovered gradually by 3 Sv over the first 560 years.
+Around model year 1065, the AMOC was abruptly enhanced and its strength reached 10 Sv.
+The strength of the AMOC once decreased to 7 Sv, although 100 years after the first abrupt strengthening, the AMOC started to recover abruptly to the interstadial state.
 These results reveal three important points.
-First, the larger mid-glacial ice sheets in MIS3 compared with those of MIS5a shortened shorten the recovery time of the AMOC; (comparisons of MIS3H and MIS3-5aiceH).
-Second, the lowering of the CO2 and the changes in insolation from MIS5aH to MIS3-5aiceH contributed contribute to the increase in the recovery time of the AMOC in our experiments.
+First, the larger mid-glacial ice sheets in MIS3 compared with those of MIS5a shortened the recovery time of the AMOC.
+Second, the lowering of the CO2 and the changes in insolation from MIS5aH to MIS3-5aiecH contributed to the increase in the recovery time of the AMOC in our experiments.
 This is consistent with other studies showing an increase in the durations of stadials under lower CO2 concentrations (Brown and Galbraith 2016, Klockmann et al. 2018).
-Third, the recovery time of the AMOC could not cannot be predicted based on the original strength of the AMOC because the recovery time was shorter in MIS3H compared with MIS5aH, even though the original AMOC was weaker.
-In MIS3H, the effect of the glacial ice sheet was stronger than that of CO2 is strong and thus caused causes shortening of the recovery time compared with MIS5aH, despite having lower CO2 concentration.
-Below, we further compare the recovery process in MIS3-5aiceH and MIS3H to understand how glacial ice sheets modify the recovery time, which remained remains unclear in previous studies.
+Third, the recovery time of the AMOC could not be predicted based on the original strength of the AMOC because the recovery time was shorter in MIS3H compared with MIS5aH, even though the original AMOC was weaker.
+In MIS3H, the effect of the glacial ice sheet was stronger than that of CO2, and thus caused shortening of the recovery time compared with MIS5aH.
+Below, we further compare the recovery process in MIS3-5aiceH and MIS3H to understand how glacial ice sheets modify the recovery time, which remained unclear in previous studies.